zeroluck/docs/sources/reference/ldap/indexing.md

  | lastModifiedTime | ordering            | Gluu    |
  | oxAuthExpiration | ordering            | Gluu    |

+For o=site cache refresh will search on the 'Primary Key'.
+So it will not be possible for us to know which attributes need to be indexed until configuration time.

 ## Configuring LDAP indexing to improve OX applications performance

 In order to keep optimal server load it's necessary to configure indexing for OpenDJ LDAP server.
 OpenDJ support these index types: approximate, equality, ordering, presence, substring, virtual list view, extensible matching rule.
 There is more information about index types in [OpenDJ Admin Guide](http://opendj.forgerock.org/opendj-server/doc/admin-guide/#indexes-overview).
 It's possible to add them for any LDAP attribute.
 OpenDJ will use them during searching result entries.